Set Current Location

 In his midnight millennium speech, Pope John Paul said the most defining elements of the 20th century were the rise and fall of two oppressive ideologies that victimized millions of people, Communism and Nazism.
 This museum is a tribute to the victims of the Nazi concentration camps during World War II.
 Through changing exhibits, films and lectures, it seeks to inform future generations of the racism of the holocaust and the horrifying results of hatred.
 In addition to exhibits, there is a library, theater and document archives.

-The Children's Museum of Houston opened in 1984 and is devoted to teaching through interactive play.
-Galleries here cover subjects like history, culture, fine and performing arts, technology, science and geography.
+Children's Museum of Houston opened in 1984 and is devoted to teaching through interactive play.
+Galleries here cover subjects like history, culture, fine and performing arts, technology, science, and geography.
+Here, children can navigate an exciting multi-obstacle course, learn all about cyberspace, create a molecule model, and even learn to code.
 Adults are welcome to take a break in the Teacher and Family Resource Center where extra teaching materials are available to boost those creative juices.
-Lots of fun, educational toys are available in the gift shop and snacks are available to satisfy your hunger.
+While Fiddle Sticks offers exciting books and toys for the little ones, Fresh Cafe is the place to grab some nutritious snacks during your visit to the museum.

 If you're an art aficionado and a nature buff, you simply can't miss out on a visit to the Lillie and Hugh Roy Cullen Sculpture Garden, also known as the Cullen Sculpture Museum.
 Handpicked sculptures from the 20th and 21st centuries are artfully displayed on the grounds of the Museum of Fine Arts (MFAH) Houston, the collective creative geniuses of artists such as Henri Matisse and Auguste Rodin shining through.
 The setting for this sculpture display, a lush artwork of nature itself, is the brilliant brainchild of Isamu Noguchi and landscape architect Johnny Steele, who selected native plants like Loblolly Pines and Drake Elms.
 These trees, along with nearly 80 others, frame the priceless sculptures on display.